leoniedu/comexr/README.md

 this fails.

 ### Main trade partners, treating countries in Mercosul and European Union as blocks.

+Using a programming language like R makes it easy to generate statistics and reports at the intended level of analysis.

 ``` r
 msul <- comexstat("pais_bloco")|>